How to Install Liquorix Kernel on Ubuntu Linux

 While removing the Liquorix Kernel, you may encounter a prompt asking for confirmation to proceed with the removal.

-Once you have removed the Liquorix kernel, run the following command to ensure the generic Linux Kernel is installed.
-You can change this later on for users wanting something else.
+Once you have removed the Liquorix kernel, run the following command to ensure the generic Linux Kernel is installed:

 sudo apt install linux-image-generic

-To confirm that the Liquorix kernel has been successfully removed, you can check the installed kernel version using a command like “cat /proc/version” and compare the output to the version of the Liquorix kernel you had previously installed.
+To confirm successful Liquorix kernel removal, check the installed kernel version using a command like “cat /proc/version” and compare the output to the version of the Liquorix kernel you had previously installed.

 cat /proc/version